Li chiamarono... briganti!: Setting

 Although the film is set in the Vulture area in Basilicata, it was filmed in Artena, in the province of Rome.

 Reception

 Li chiamarono... briganti! received poor reviews and earned only 107 million lire.
-It was suddenly and inexplicably withdrawn from cinemas only three days after its release.
-While some would attribute this to its "low earning" at the box office, others, such as the writer Lorenzo Del Boca, known for his revisionist books about the Italian unification, stated that It was boycotted to be watched by as few people as possible.
+It was withdrawn from cinemas only three days after its release due to its low earning at the box office.
+The writer Lorenzo Del Boca, known for his revisionist books about the Italian unification, stated that the low earnings were due to it being "boycotted to be watched by as few people as possible".
 Adolfo Morganti, director of the publishing company Il Cerchio and national coordinator of the association Identità Europea, told that the "Medusa" company, owner of the film, refuses to assign the broadcasting rights.